Custom Robo Arena: Gameplay

-Battles begin with the opponent's robo customization being shown. protagonists then may make adjustments to their robo, such as changing parts, polishing, and altering the diorama.
+Battles begin with the opponent's robo customization being shown.
+Protagonists then may make adjustments to their robo, such as changing parts, polishing, and altering the diorama.
 This can also be done outside of a battle, in the portable garage.

 Battles begin with the protagonist's custom robo cube being launched out of a "Robo-Cannon" (controlled with the D-pad).
 There are six sides of the cube on which the robo can land.

 The objective of the battle is to reduce the opponent's energy points from 1000 to 0 by using the protagonist's guns, bombs, pods, and dash attacks.
 There are two third-person views in battle and five different control schemes.

 If the protagonist repeatedly loses the same battle, the game offers the option of a health handicap, which goes up to 75%.
 Each victory increases the protagonist's Soulboost meter and when it is full, Soulboost can be used.
 Soulboost makes the robo stronger and tougher for about 21 seconds, afterward making the robo weaker for a short time.

 Reception

-The game received "average" reviews according to video game review aggregator Metacritic.
+The game received "average" reviews according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven, for a total of 31 out of 40.